Modafro/Movie_Data_Analysis/README.md

 - tmdb-movies.csv

 ### Prerequisites
-A webbrowser (preferably Chrome, Firefox or Safari) is sufficient to view the data analysis.
+A web browser (preferably Chrome, Firefox or Safari) is sufficient to view the data analysis.
 However, to view the source code in its original environment you will need to have a notebook document which contains both computer code (python in this case) and rich text elements.
 I suggest using [Jupyter Notebook](https://jupyter.org/).

 ### View Data Analysis
-#### 1. View in Webbrowsser
+#### 1. View in web browsser
  - You can simply use the .html file to view the data analysis
 #### 2. View in Jupyter
  - Go to [Jupyter](https://jupyter.org/try)